 Any equipment or devices furnished by Chugach shall remain its property and may be removed by Chugach at any time.
+To protect its equipment and service, Chugach may seal the switch or other device, equipment or facilities located on the customer's premises to prevent access by unauthorized persons.

-The member is responsible for the safekeeping of Chugach's property located on the member's premises.
+The member is responsible for the safekeeping of Chugach's property located on the member's premises and shall not connect to, interfere with or alter the conductor, meters, seals or other facilities used in connection with rendering electric service or permit connection to, interference with, or alteration by any person other than an authorized agent or employee of Chugach.
 A member shall take all reasonable precautions against unlawful interference with that property and take all steps necessary to ensure access to that property is unimpaired.